Mike Tomlin: Playoff struggles and resignation: 2022–2025

 Following the 2024 season, Tomlin faced significant criticism for his lack of postseason success.
-Since the team's 2016 AFC championship appearance, the Steelers had yet to record a post-season victory, making Tomlin the coach with second longest playoff win drought in NFL history only behind Marvin Lewis.
-Calls to fire Tomlin were silenced by Steelers owner Art Rooney II who confirmed there were no plans to fire Tomlin.
+Since the team's 2016 AFC Championship Game appearance, the Steelers had yet to record a postseason victory, making Tomlin the coach with second longest playoff win drought in NFL history only behind Marvin Lewis.
+Calls to fire Tomlin were silenced by Steelers owner Art Rooney II, who confirmed that there were no plans to fire Tomlin.
 The team declined to trade Tomlin to the Chicago Bears in January 2025.